jpsety/latch_based_logic_locking/README.md

 # latch_based_logic_locking
-This repo contains a Genus implementation of a version of latch-based logic locking along with an example circuit.
+This repo contains a Genus implementation of a version of latch-based logic locking along with a set of example circuits.

 ```make equiv``` will synthesize the original circuit and its locked counter-part, then will run an equivalence check
 to verify the functionality is maintained.